Ajn0r/scandi-quiz/README.md

 #### From a returning visitors perspective

 - As a returning player, I would like a variety of questions, so that it is not the same every time I play.
+- As a returning player, I want to send the maker of the quiz some feedback on the game.

 #### Returning visitor Fulfilment